-Collecting Permit

-Mutually-Agreed terms

-Prior Informed Consent

-Export permit

-Import permit

-Letter informing Providing Country of third-Party Transfer

-CITES Registry code of SUPPLIER

-Other (please specify)

-The Internationally-Recognized Certificate of Compliance number(s) is/are:

-- □ No such documentation is attached because the GENETIC RESOURCES were accessed - \Box Prior to the entering into force of the CBD118 - \Box Prior to the entering into force of the NP6 - □ Original access to the GENETIC RESOURCES was free (no documents have been issued)119 - 6.
-The RECIPIENT shall maintain retrievable records linking the MATERIAL to these terms of acquisition and to any accompanying DATA or METADATA provided by the SUPPLIER. - 7.
-To the extent that the SUPPLIER owns the copyright or any other intellectual property rights in the Items, the SUPPLIER hereby assigns such rights to the RECIPIENT
+Collecting Permit Mutually-Agreed terms Prior Informed Consent Export permit Import permit Letter informing Providing Country of third-Party Transfer CITES Registry code of SUPPLIER Other (please specify) The Internationally-Recognized Certificate of Compliance number(s) is/are: No such documentation is attached because the GENETIC RESOURCES were accessed \square Prior to the entering into force of the CBD 6 ☐ Prior to the entering into force of the NP 6 ☐ Original access to the GENETIC RESOURCES was free (no documents have been issued) 7 6.
+The RECIPIENT shall maintain retrievable records linking the MATERIAL to these terms of acquisition and to any accompanying DATA or METADATA provided by the SUPPLIER.
+7. To the extent that the SUPPLIER owns the copyright or any other intellectual property rights in the Items, the SUPPLIER hereby assigns such rights to the RECIPIENT 8.
+Unless otherwise agreed in writing between the parties, the SUPPLIER hereby assigns to the RECIPIENT the copyright and any other intellectual property rights in the MATRIAL, DATA and METADATA.
+9. The RECIPIENT is allowed to use the DATA or METADATA without restrictions for PUBLIC DOMAIN USES (provided General Data Protection Regulation-GDPR- requirements are met) and to disseminate research results, DATA or, METADATA resulting from research activities conducted on the MATERIAL transferred under this AGREEMENT, for example through online media, or print media, and to make it publicly available at no more than the incremental costs of dissemination.

-117) Where there is more than one document of a single type attached, or the attached document covers nly some of the specimens, please make it clear to which specimens each refers
+5) Where there is more than one document of a single type attached, or the attached document covers nly some of the specimens, please make it clear to which specimens each refers i.e. not restricted under national access laws at the date of original in-situ access

-118) This condition does not invalidate ABS obligations of the USER or the RECIPIENT
+6) This condition does not invalidate ABS obligations of the USER or the RECIPIENT